 Prior to joining the firm, Brett worked as a senior accountant for a local boutique CPA firm, where he performed forensic accounting, litigation support and management duties for bankruptcy, insolvency and litigation clients including numerous debtors, receivers, and panel trustees including temporary business management of Chapter 11 properties and businesses, forensic review and retrieval of books and records, identification and retrieval of concealed assets; preparation of preferential and insider fraudulent payment analyses, preparation of claims objection analyses, preparation of solvency analysis, preparation of Chapter 11 periodic reports, forecasts for continued operations, liquidation analyses for Chapter 11 confirmation, preparation of Chapter 11 bankruptcy schedules and statement of financial affairs.
 In addition to working with numerous U.S. trustees and state and federal receivers, Brett has cooperated in investigations with the Securities and Exchange Commission (SEC).

 Brett obtained a Bachelor of Science in Accounting from Saint Francis College.
-He is a Certified Public Accountant licensed in Florida, holds the Certified in Financial Forensics designation and is a Certified Insolvency and Restructuring Advisor.
+He is a Certified Public Accountant licensed in Florida and holds the Certified in Financial Forensics designation.
 Brett is a member of the American and Florida Institutes of Certified Public Accountants, the Association of Certified Fraud Examiners, and the Association of Insolvency and Restructuring Advisors.